-The Guardians investment and operational practices are governed by a suite of policies and the Responsible Investment Framework.
-Of particular relevance to this Statement are the following policies:
+The Guardians' investment and operational practices are governed by a suite of policies and the Sustainable Investment Framework.
+Incorporated in to this Statement are the following policies:

-- Investment Risk Allocation Policy, which broadly covers the classes of investments that we invest in, the value adding strategies we use, and the investment constraints we apply. - Externally Managed Investments Policy, which covers how we invest with external investment managers. - Portfolio Completion and Internally Managed Securities Policy, which covers how we ensure the Fund meets our desired risk allocations and the related management of internal investment mandates. - Strategic Tilting Policy, which covers the value adding strategy we use to adjust the Fund's risk exposures in response to changes in expected returns. - Direct Investment Policy, which covers direct investments we make in investments not covered by the Portfolio Completion and Internally Managed Securities Policy. - Risk Management Policy, which covers how we manage operational risks for the Guardians. - Procurement and Outsourcing Policy, which covers how we enter into major procurement contracts other than with external investment managers.

-- Delegations Policy, which covers how authorities are delegated from the Board to the Chief Executive Officer and to management. - Derivatives Policy, which covers how we and our managers use derivatives in our management of the Fund. - Investment Valuation Policy, which covers how we measure the fair value of all Fund investments.
+- Investment Risk Allocation Policy, which broadly covers the classes of investments that we invest in, the value adding strategies we use, and the investment constraints we apply. - Direct & Externally Managed Investment Policy, which covers how we invest with external investment managers, co-invest alongside managers and invest directly into investments. - Portfolio Completion and Internally Managed Securities Policy, which covers how we ensure the Fund meets our desired risk allocations and the related management of internal investment mandates. - Risk Management Policy, which covers how we manage operational risks for the Guardians. - Procurement and Outsourcing Policy, which covers how we manage procurement and outsourcing. - Delegations Policy, which covers how authorities are delegated from the Board to the Chief Executive Officer and to management. - Derivatives Policy, which covers how we and our managers use derivatives in our management of the Fund. - Investment Valuation Policy, which covers how we measure the fair value of all Fund investments.

-For the most part the policies and standards described in 1.2 above are contained in one or more of those policies.
-This Statement refers readers to the relevant section of the applicable policies.
-Usually the policies contain further policies or standards beyond what is required by section 61.
-In some instances the particular policy required by statute does not fit with one of the policies described in this section.
-In that case the policy and standards are described in this Statement.
+For the most part the matters described in s 61 of the Act (see 1.2 above) are covered in one or more of those policies or their related procedures.
+This Statement refers readers to the relevant section of the applicable policies or procedures.
+Usually the policies contain further policies or standards beyond what is required by s 61.
+In some instances the particular matter required to be covered by s 61 does not fit with one of the policies described in this section.
+In that case the relevant matter is covered in this Statement.